-APPENDIX C Further information on Child Exploitation (Sexual and criminal), Serious Violence, Female Genital Mutilation, Preventing Radicalisation, Honour Based Abuse, Sexting, Upskirting and Child on Child Abuse 1.
-Children with family members in prison Approximately 200,000 children have a parent sent to prison each year.
+APPENDIX C Further information on Child Exploitation (Sexual and criminal), Serious Violence, Female Genital Mutilation, Preventing Radicalisation, Honour Based Abuse, Sexting, Upskirting and Child on Child Abuse

+1. Children with a family member in custody or affected by parental offending

+Approximately 200,000 children have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
 NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.